Samuel W. Taylor

-Samuel Woolley Taylor (February 5, 1907 - September 26, 1997) was an American novelist, scriptwriter, and historian.
+Samuel Woolley Taylor (February 5, 1907 – September 26, 1997) was an American novelist, scriptwriter, and historian.

 He is best-known for the short story "A Situation of Gravity" in the May 22, 1943 issue of Liberty magazine.
 This story was adapted to film and television several times.
-The first version was Disney movie The Absent-Minded Professor (1961), followed by the sequel Son of Flubber (1963).
-The 1997 film Flubber starring Robin Williams was a remake of the first film.
-Two television films were also adapted from the story: The Absent-Minded Professor (1988) TV episode starring Harry Anderson, and The Absent-Minded Professor: Trading Places (1989).
+The first version was The Walt Disney Company movie The Absent-Minded Professor (1961), followed by the theatrical sequel, Son of Flubber (1963), and two made-for-TV legacy sequels starring Harry Anderson, The Absent-Minded Professor (1988) and The Absent-Minded Professor: Trading Places (1989).
+The 1997 film Flubber starring Robin Williams is a remake of the first film.
 Taylor also wrote several novels and non-fiction works, some of which touch on Latter-day Saint themes.

 Biography

 Taylor was born in Provo, Utah to Janet "Nettie" Maria Woolley and John W. Taylor, the son of John Taylor, president of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1880 to 1887.
 Samuel's father was a former member of the church's Quorum of the Twelve Apostles, having left in 1905 in protest over the church's Second Manifesto abandonment of polygamy the previous year.
 Despite his father's ecclesiastical history and excommunication in 1911, Samuel was raised in the LDS Church.
 He later wrote a biography of his father called Family Kingdom, and one of his grandfather titled The Kingdom or Nothing.

-In the late 1920s Taylor attended Brigham Young University (BYU) studying journalism.
+In the late 1920s Taylor attended Brigham Young University (BYU), studying journalism.
 He became editor of the student newspaper Y News, in which he also wrote a weekly column called "Taylored Topics."
 After covering a story about rum-running on campus, Taylor was questioned by school administration to divulge his sources, but he refused.
 After a temporary suspension, he returned to his previous position with the paper, and returned to upsetting administration with his writing.
 After six suspensions, he later recalled that he could "take a hint" and dropped out of BYU.
 By then he had already published five articles in nationally distributed magazines.
 He decided to "escape" Utah and followed Gay Dimick, a fellow BYU student, back to her native California.
 They married there in 1934 and established their longtime home in Redwood City.

 He served as an officer in the United States Army Air Forces public relations office in the European theatre of World War II.

 He was awarded an honorary lifetime membership by the Association for Mormon Letters at the 1994 AML Awards.